zpplzh/expense/README.md

 # Usage

-Expense Tracker REST API with several functionality such as:\
+Expense Tracker REST API with several functionality such as:

-##user
+##User
 | API  | Description |
 | ------------- | ------------- |
 | /signup  | to register  |